<> <> <> <>

 How does your diet affect hair loss?

-In fact, the human scalp has around 100,000 hair follicles, which require protein, vitamins and minerals for optimal hair health.
 Your hair grows around 1.25cm per month, and how fast it grows depends on a number of factors like age, health, genetics, and what you eat.

 That's why it's so important to eat a balanced diet full of healthy fats, essential amino acids, and nutrient-rich foods, all of which can promote hair growth, and reduce hair loss and thinning, leaving you with happier, healthier hair.

-Iron deficiency, for example, is a well-known cause of hair loss.
+Iron deficiency, for example, is a well-known cause of hair loss [1].

-A lack or loss of protein can also trigger a type of hair loss called acute telogen effluvium, and studies have shown there is a link between a loss in protein and conditions like androgenetic alopecia and alopecia areata.
+A lack or loss of protein can also trigger a type of hair loss called acute telogen effluvium, and studies have shown there is a link between a loss in protein and conditions like androgenetic alopecia and alopecia areata [1].

 But while using dietary supplements and eating a diet rich in essential nutrients (and avoiding fried foods) can help address deficiencies, it's important not to overuse dietary supplements, as this can also cause hair loss.